Mentor Bios

 Patrick Duffy

-Patrick Duffy is a 1955 UBC Forestry alumnus and a Varsity Outdoors Club and Thunderbird Ski Team alum, who graduated with a Bachelor of Science in Forestry, a Masters from Yale and a PhD from the University of Minnesota.
+Patrick Duffy is a 1955 UBC Forestry & Environmental Stewardship alumnus and a Varsity Outdoors Club and Thunderbird Ski Team alum, who graduated with a Bachelor of Science in Forestry, a Masters from Yale and a PhD from the University of Minnesota.
 He is the founder of Vancouver-based international environmental consultancy, PJB Duffy and Associates.

 Patrick’s first professional job involved solving local frost occurrence problems in Ontario, after which he moved to Alberta to research on lodgepole pine and white spruce productivity while managing a forest research team on land classification.
 Following his doctorate, Patrick spent a year in Australia and Papua-New Guinea on land classification, then moved to Ottawa to coordinate land classification across Canada and to manage the Canada Land Inventory, which involved teams from the provinces.
 Patrick has over 55 years of experience working in Canada and overseas in over 40 countries on projects which were for the United Nations, including the FAO and the World Bank, industrial and non-government organizations.
-He has served as a mentor at UBC Forestry since the program’s inception about 20 years ago.
+He has served as a mentor at UBC Forestry & Environmental Stewardship since the program’s inception about 20 years ago.
 In his spare time, he has enjoyed trekking in the Canadian Rockies, ski racing, classical music, and is interested in international affairs, governance of Canada, and climate change.

 https://pjduffy0.wixsite.com/home